 - preheat oven to 220c (425f) and place muffin liners in muffin pan

-- if you are using patty cake liners spray the top of the muffin tin lightly with oil the so muffins wont stick
+- if you are using patty cake liners (which are smaller than muffin liners) spray the top of the muffin tin lightly with oil the so muffins wont stick

 - place bananas into mixing bowl and mash with a fork till smooth